neicnordic/ganeti-os-nocloud/README.md

     gnt-instance add -s 7G nocloud+ubuntu-18.04 vm1.example.org

-For static IP configuration, add an network and  IP number to the network device with e.g. `--net 0:network=local,ip=172.16.0.20`.
+For static IP configuration add an network and an IP number to the interface with e.g. `--net 0:network=local,ip=172.16.0.20`.
+If you pass `-O static_host_interface=0` then all IPs from the DNS A and AAAA records for the host will be added to the first interface, in which case the `ip` network parameter may be omitted.
+This allows creating IPv6-only VMs or VMs with multiple IP numbers.

 [Ganeti]: http://www.ganeti.org/
 [cloud-init]: https://cloudinit.readthedocs.io/en/latest/